DariLiubimova/IT_tensive_repo/README.md

 - *4.2 Basic reports*

-     Create reports in HTML and convert them to
+     Create reports in HTML and convert them to PDF
 ```python
 import pandas as pd
 import pdfkit